alt392/alt392/README.md

 ## 📋 Projects

 ### BIOST Project 1 (https://github.com/alt392/BIOST-Project-1)
-- Looked at Arthritis Data CSV of 10,000 individuals and studiede the effect of a drug
+- Analyzed 600 Rheumatoid Arthritis (RA) EHR of patients receiving care at a clinic in Philadelphia.
+- Provided visualization and numerical summaries of variables and drew conclusions on possible trends for measure of disease severity in RA patients.
 - **Tech**: R, ggplot2
 ### BIOST Project 2 (https://)
 -